habbes/experiments/Utf8JsonWriterForOData/experiment-proposals.md

 It's important to note that after these steps, `Utf8JsonWriter` will still think it has just written a property name but no value.
 So it expects the next write to be the value of the "MyProperty" property.
 However, as far as `ODataWriter` is concerned, we've just written a value (the stream value).
 So it's valid to call `ODataWriter.Start(new ODataProperty ...)` to write a new property, which eventually calls `Utf8JsonWriter.WritePropertyName`.
 Writing a property name directly after another is invalid.
 We should verify that this won't cause unexpected results if we turn of validation.

+This would work if we're writing the stream data as the value of a property.
+But what if we're writing the value as an item in the array? `Utf8JsonWriter` sets a flag after writing values to indicate that the next item should write a list separator first.
+If `Utf8JsonWriter` is not aware of the write we've just made, it would not add the list separator for the next item, this can result in invalid JSON. **TODO**: Find workaround for this, maybe `Utf8JsonWriter.WriteRawValue("")` would work, the idea is that it would output nothing, but move the `Utf8JsonWriter` in the correct state to account for the stream data that has just been written.

+Note that the `ODataWriter.CreateBinaryWriteStream`'s implementation doesn't actually return the stream from `IJsonStreamWriter.StartStreamValueScope` directly, it wraps it inside an `ODataBinaryStreamWriter` stream which adds some buffering logic.
+I don't think this should affect the implementation of `IJsonWriter.StartStreamValueScope()`, but I think it's worth noting.
+I also think that the implementation of `ODataBinaryStreamWriter` has a lot of room for optimizations that we should consider (e.g. avoiding excessive LINQ usage, avoiding allocation of temporary arrays, increasing the buffer size/min bytes per write event, using the array pool, etc.)

 ### Notes on providing a TextWriter for direct text writing

 `JsonWriter` implements a `StartTextWriterValueScope` method which returns a `TextWriter`.
 This is conceptually similar to `StartStreamValueScope` except that it lets the user write text instead of data.
 It poses a similar challenge as `StartStreamValueScope` to implement with `Utf8JsonWriter` since it lets the user stream the data one chunk at a time instead of writing the whole value in a single method call.
 [Here's a test that demonstrates how it's used](https://github.com/OData/odata.net/blob/6643a9ef12388b07a46f3b460576e215ceb4d9b8/test/FunctionalTests/Microsoft.OData.Core.Tests/JsonLight/ODataJsonLightOutputContextApiTests.cs#L272).